en_USEnglish

 • Subnet: A subdivision of a virtual network that can be configured to have specific network parameters such as IP addresses and routes.

-• Router: A virtual device in the OpenStack that enables communication between different subnets.
+• Router: A virtual device in OpenStack that enables communication between different subnets.

-• Firewall: A virtual device in OpenStack that filters network traffic according to specific security rules.
+• Firewall: A virtual appliance in OpenStack that filters network traffic based on specific security rules.

-Creating and managing networks in OpenStack is done using the OpenStack user interface or online commands.
+Creating and managing networks in OpenStack is done using the OpenStack user interface or by using online commands.

-To create a network, you need to specify its name, type, segment and other parameters.
+To create a network, you must specify its name, type, segment, and other parameters.
 You can also specify security rules such as access control lists (ACLs) and firewall rules.

-Once a network has been created, you can add subnets to it by specifying the appropriate parameters such as IP addresses and routes.
+Once a network is created, you can add subnets to it by specifying the appropriate parameters such as IP addresses and routes.

 The firewall in OpenStack is also managed by the Neutron module using virtual firewalls.
-You can create virtual firewalls to filter network traffic according to specific rules.
-You can specify firewall rules using the OpenStack user interface or online commands.
+You can create virtual firewalls to filter network traffic based on specific rules.
+You can specify firewall rules using the OpenStack user interface or using online commands.

 Orchestration in OpenStack

-Orchestration is an important aspect of OpenStack, enabling automated deployment and management of resources.
+Orchestration is an important aspect of OpenStack that helps automate resource deployment and management.
 Here are the benefits of orchestration in OpenStack:

 The benefits of orchestration